Sharpness of Minima in Deep Matrix Factorization

 Most notably, the seminal work of \citet{mulayoff} derives a closed-form expression for the maximum eigenvalue of the Hessian at \emph{flat} global minima of deep linear networks (i.e., deep matrix factorization) with squared-error loss.
 However, obtaining a closed-form expression for \emph{all} global minima in deep linear networks/deep matrix factorization was an open problem.
 In particular,~\citet{mulayoff} claim that finding a closed-form expression for arbitrary global minima is intractable.
 In this paper, we refute this claim and positively answer the following fundamental question.

 In particular, in Theorem~\ref{theorem:deepmatrixfactorization}, we provide a closed-form expression for the maximum Hessian eigenvalue at arbitrary minima of depth-$L$ overparameterized deep matrix factorization.
 We also highlight that overparameterized deep matrix factorization and the deep linear neural network setting of~\citet{mulayoff} are equivalent for investigating the sharpness measure $\lambda_{\max}(\nabla^2 \mathcal{L}(\mathbf{w}^*))$ when the data covariance matrix is identity, i.e., $\mathbf{\Sigma}_x = \mathbf{I}$ \citep[see][Equation~21]{mulayoff}.
 Moreover, when the data matrix is full rank, the deep matrix factorization and the deep linear neural network setting of~\citet{mulayoff} are equivalent optimization problems \citep[Equation~4]{chou2024gradient}.

-To the best of our knowledge, our analysis provides the first exact expression of the maximum eigenvalue for deep matrix factorization/deep linear neural network problems.
-In the case of deep overparameterized scalar factorization (Theorem~\ref{theorem:warmupdeepoverparameterizedscalarfactorization}) and depth-$2$ matrix factorization (Corollary~\ref{remark:twolayer}), our closed-form expression simplifies considerably.
+To the best of our knowledge, our analysis provides the first exact expression of the maximum eigenvalue for deep matrix factorization/deep linear neural network training problems.
+In the case of deep overparameterized scalar factorization (Corollary~\ref{theorem:warmupdeepoverparameterizedscalarfactorization}) and depth-$2$ matrix factorization (Corollary~\ref{remark:twolayer}), our closed-form expression simplifies considerably.
 In Section~\ref{sec:flatness}, we present new necessary and sufficient conditions for flat minima in various matrix factorization settings.
 In Section~\ref{sec:discussion}, we demonstrate that different notions of sharpness can lead to misleading conclusions, and we illustrate this with an explicit example.